kin-labs/rewards-engine/current-KRE.md

 The purpose of this document is to provide an overview of the methodology and rules used for the Kin Rewards Engine.

+## KRE 1.1
+KRE 1.1 will continue to run until until December 31, 2019.
+Starting January 1, 2020, payouts will be based on KRE 2.0 which is described below.

 ## Base Algorithm
 ```
 Let DAS_i be the number of daily active spenders in app i.